ashish-yadav11/dsblocks/README.md

 # Modifying blocks

 Take a look at `blocks.h` file.

-## Output from external programs

-Use `getcmdout` function defined in `dsblocks.c`.
-See `volumeu` function defined in `blocks/volume.c` for an example.
-Note that `getcmdout` doesn't guarantee null termination.
+Functions defined in util.c might prove helpful when adding blocks.

 # Colored output and Clickability